 Phillipa Marlow: This is hard to give a definitive answer on as it will vary depending on the charity, the sector they operate in and the work they do.
 Health charities often favoured possibly more so now with our renewed love of the NHS.
 Some people will focus more on local charities/UK charities as light has been shined on to them’ at this in time - others will think more globally and perhaps reconnect with overseas aid charities like ours (Save The Children) as COVID hits countries already in a difficult position.

 15. In the recent environment it’s been hard to focus on anything other than short-term plans and tactics.
 Any tips for long-term strategy without being unrealistic?

-Phillipa Marlow: Coming from a commercial background this has been a real challenge for me personally working for the first time in the charity sector.
-Our organisation is now starting to think longer term about the future but initially we took a very short term view.
-The commercial sector if able would look to invest during hard times to keep up brand awareness to be in a better place come the bounce back - but i recognise and understand the need for cautiousness in the sector.
+Phillipa Marlow: Coming from a commercial background, this has been a real challenge for me personally working for the first time in the charity sector.
+Our organisation is now starting to think longer-term about the future, but initially, we took a short-term view.
+The commercial sector if able would look to invest during hard times to keep up brand awareness to be in a better place come the bounce back - but I recognise and understand the need for cautiousness in the sector.

 16. What are your thoughts on the success of small international charities succeeding in the industry?
 What advice can you provide those with minimal marketing resources?

 Phillipa Marlow: If at all possible explore other media radio is cheaper than TV, sponsor/get promoted on podcasts close to your cause.
-Try (we all will) and find your Captain Tom -we’ve seen some great feats of fundraising during lockdown and the country and media have really got behind them -I’d like to think will continue.
+Try (we all will) and find your Captain Tom -we’ve seen some great feats of fundraising during the lockdown and the country and media have really got behind them, I’d like to think will continue.

 Ruth Tidy: Find out as much as you can about your existing supporters, what motivated them to engage with you, what they need.
 Then work to build engagement with them, give them great experiences, get them to create content, and see if they can do your marketing for you...I know this is much easier said than done!